-Type of snow
+Types of snow

-One important aspect of the snow report is providing information regarding the type of snow to be found up the mountain on any particular day.
-This can range from ice to powder to slush.
-On any given day the type of snow can vary depending on the temperature and the conditions on previous days.
-If there has not been any snowfall recently this will have affected the quality of the snow.
-Likewise, if it has snowed heavily then conditions will be excellent, although anyone wishing to go off piste will need the correct equipment.
-If the weather is warm then conditions can become slushy, but if they have been warm on the previous day then there could be ice first thing in the morning before the temperature warms up.
-The snow report can help prepare for any of these conditions can be prepared for by checking the snow report.
+An important part of a snow report is information concerning the kind and amount of snow that will be found on the mountain that day.
+The type of snow can vary from day to day, depending on the temperature and previous weather conditions.
+If there hasn't been any snow recently, the quality of the snow will be affected.
+Similarly, if it has snowed heavily, then conditions will be excellent, although those wishing to go off-piste will need the proper equipment.
+When conditions are warm, slush can form, but if it has been warm before, ice may form first thing in the morning before the temperatures rise.
+Any of these conditions can be prepared for by checking the snow report.